Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

 When Alluxio storage is full, Alluxio frees up space for new data as its storage is designed to be volatile.
 Eviction is the mechanism that removes old data.

-There are two modes of eviction in Alluxio: asynchronous and synchronous.

-Asynchronous eviction is the default implementation of eviction.
+Alluxio applies asynchronous eviction in the background.
 It relies on a periodic space reserver thread in each worker to evict data.
 When the worker storage utilization reaches a maximum threshold, it evicts data until the usage reaches a minimum threshold.
 The two thresholds are configurable, labeled as the high and low watermarks respectively.
 In the case where we have